tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 Java
 :   @@snip [SampleAssemblyHandlers.java](../../../../examples/src/main/java/nfiraos/sampleassembly/JSampleAssemblyHandlers.java) { #subscribe }

-Again, in Java, you must save a reference to the `IEventService` passed into the constructor as a member variable.
-We use the name `eventService` (not shown here).

 We use the `subscribeCallback` method from the API and specify the method `processEvent` as our callback, in which we unpack the event and log the counter value.
 The subscribe methods in the API return a `EventSubscription` object, which can